by Sanjay Prabhu MSME

 The maximum ambient temperature for a disc stack centrifuge is 50 C or 130 F. This temperature limit allows the centrifuge to dissipate the internal heat generated during operation.

 Disc stack centrifuge installations are generally at ground level, primarily due to the inherent vibrations experienced by these centrifuges.
 However, disc stack centrifuges have been installed on elevated platforms, provided the platforms are structurally sound and designed for the dynamic load of the centrifuge vibrations.

 The smallest disc stack centrifuge is 2’ x 3’ x 2’ (H), and the large ones are 5’ x 6’ x 8’ (H).

 The smallest disc stack centrifuge weighs around 250 Lbs, while the largest ones can weigh over 3 tons.

-Though the rotating bowl assembly of the disc stack centrifuge is factory balanced, it is not possible to remove all imbalance of the bowl.
+Though the rotating bowl assembly of the disc stack centrifuge is factory balanced, it is impossible to remove all the bowl's imbalance.
 Therefore, a disc stack centrifuge vibrates during operation.

 The typical vibration observed in a disc stack centrifuge is between 2 mm/s and 4 mm/s RMS value.